albertogoffi/toradocu/README.md

 follow the [tutorial instructions](tutorial/README.md).

 ## Building Toradocu
-To compile Toradocu run the command: `./gradlew shadowJar -PenableShadowJar=true`
+To compile Toradocu run the command: `./gradlew shadowJar`

 This will create the file `build/libs/toradocu-1.0-all.jar`.
 The size of file is approximately 1 GB.